 The exact recipe of Fernet Branca is a secret but the producers, Fratelli Branca Distillerie, do say that it contains 27 different herbs and spices taken from four continents.
-Among the known ingredients are aloe, gentian root, rhubarb, gum myrrh, red cinchona bark, galanga and zedoary.
-The rumoured ingredients include saffron.
+Among the known ingredients are aloe, gentian root, rhubarb, gum myrrh, red cinchona bark, galangal, camomile, cinnamon, saffron, iris, bitter orange, and zedoary (white turmeric).

 The history of Fernet Branca

 Fratelli Branca Distillerie claim that the recipe has remained unchanged since its invention in 1845.
 According to the company, Fernet was created by the "self-taught apothecary" Bernardino Branca.